BuckWoody/PresentationsAndBlogs/SQLtoPostgres/00_-_Pre-Requisites.md

 Open a PowerShell window.
 Add the PostgreSQL `bin` directory to your PATH (e.g., `C:\Program Files\PostgreSQL\17\bin`)

+> Note: throughout the course, whenever PowerShell is mentioned, you must use a PowerShell command window - ISE will not work, and is currently not being updated from Microsoft.

 ```powershell
 # Run in an elevated PowerShell session
 $pgBin = "C:\Program Files\PostgreSQL\17\bin"